 Solve the “Server denied POP3 access for the given username and password” error

-to a new one by using POP forwarding, you may be one of the unlucky ones who comes across this error message:
+If you’re trying to move email from an old gmail account to a new one by using POP forwarding, you may be one of the unlucky ones who comes across this error message:

 You may be wondering, “Why isn’t POP forwarding working on my gmail account?” or “Why is POP3 access being denied?”

 It’s unfortunately one of Google’s bugs that a lot of people have trouble with for a lot of different reasons.